privacy-tech-lab/gpc-optmeowt/README.md

 **Customizing which Sites Receive Do Not Sell Signals** For every website you visit OptMeowt will automatically add its domain to the `domain list` meaning that it will receive a Do Not Sell signal.
 However, you can exclude domains that should not receive a Do Not Sell signal.
 This functionality is available on OptMeowt's settings page that you can access from OptMeowt's popup window.

-## Installing and Running OptMeowt from Source as an Unpacked Extension on Chromium-based Browsers
+## Installing and Running OptMeowt from Source on Chromium-based Browsers

 1. Clone this repo or download a zipped copy and unzip it.
 2. Follow [these steps](https://www.npmjs.com/get-npm) to install npm.